-XChangeDeviceDontPropagateList adds an event to or deletes an event from the do\not\propagate list of extension events for the specified window.
-There is one list per window, and the list remains for the life of the window.
-The list is not altered if a client that changed the list terminates.
+XChangeDeviceDontPropagateList adds an event to or deletes an event from the do_not_propagate list of extension events for the specifi ed window.
+There is one list per window, and the list

 Suppression of event propagation is not allowed for all events.
-If a specified XEventClass is invalid because suppression of that event is not allowed, a BadClass error results.
+If a specifi ed XEventClass is invalid because suppression of that event is not allowed, a BadClass error results.